 Oil and Gas Royalties: 2020 Guide

 If you sign a mineral rights lease, then you are on your way to earning oil and gas royalties.
-As a mineral rights owner, you can receive royalty compensation on the sale of crude oil, natural gas, and other valuable resources found on your property.
+As a mineral rights owner, you can receive royalty compensation.
+This is from the sale of crude oil, natural gas, and other valuable resources found on your property.

-Oil and gas royalties can only be earned in several countries around the world, and the United States is one of them.
-For over a century, oil and gas royalty and royalty interest payments have made companies and independent land owners a tremendous amount of money.
+Oil and gas royalties can only be earned in several countries around the world.
+Take note that the United States is one of them.
+For over a century, oil and gas royalty and royalty interest payments have made companies and independent landowners a tremendous amount of money.

 Naturally, questions on the subject arise as many Americans wonder how they themselves can earn oil and gas royalties.
 In this comprehensive guide, we will detail everything there is to know about oil and gas royalties in the United States.

 How do I Get Oil and Gas Royalties?

 To get oil and gas royalties, there are three simple steps

 - Obtain mineral rights.
 If you purchase land in a fee simple estate, then you own your mineral rights.
 Mineral rights can also be inherited or purchased separately from the property’s surface.